MicrosoftDocs/xamarin-docs/docs/ios/user-interface/storyboards/index.md

 ```

-When creating a Storyboard using the Designer, the IDE will automatically add the [[Register]](https://developer.xamarin.com/api/type/Foundation.RegisterAttribute/) attribute at the top of the `designer.cs` class, and pass in a string identifier, which is identical to the Storyboard ID specified in the previous step.
+When creating a Storyboard using the Designer, the IDE will automatically add the [[Register]](xref:Foundation.RegisterAttribute) attribute at the top of the `designer.cs` class, and pass in a string identifier, which is identical to the Storyboard ID specified in the previous step.
 This will link the C# to the relevant scene in the Storyboard.

 At some point you might want to add an existing class which was **not** created in the designer.
 In this case, you would Register this class as normal: